0xd4y/Notes/Active Directory/CRTP/README.md

-- note when you modify ACL of specific group not within the AdminSDHolder ACL, your changes get overwritten
+- note when modifying ACL of specific group not within the AdminSDHolder ACL, the changes get overwritten
-    - that’s why the persistence must be done within the AdminSDHolder ACL
+    - that’s why persistence must be done within the AdminSDHolder ACL

 **Non-Interactive Method**